576274967/REPEL/README.md

 Introducing the Republican Extension Library (REPEL), a C# package for the conservative engineer.

 Software engineering has long been dominated by the whims of liberal programmers while the value sytems of their more intelligent* con-grammer peers have been systematically oppressed.
-By introducing REPEL into your arsenal you join a master race of englightened conservatives who write code the way god intended, free of the constraints of over-regulated paradigms.
+By introducing REPEL into your arsenal you join a master race of enlightened conservatives who write code the way god intended, free of the constraints of over-regulated paradigms.

 \**Source: Ask anybody, they'll all tell you, everyone knows it*